jamescourtney/FlatSharp/README.md

 ❔: .NET Framework does not have first-class support for ```Memory<T>``` and ```Span<T>```, which results in degraded performance relative to .NET Core.
 Use of the unsafe packages has a sizeable impact on FlatSharp's speed on the legacy platform, but requires the use of unsafe code.
 For most cases, FlatSharp will be plenty fast without this.

 ### License
-FlatSharp is a C# implementation of Google's FlatBuffer binary format, which is licensed under the Apache 2.0 License.
-Accordingly, FlatSharp is also licensed under Apache 2.0.
-FlatSharp incorporates code from the Google FlatSharp library for testing and benchmarking purposes.
+FlatSharp is licensed under Apache 2.0.